replayio/protocol/README.md

-# webreplay-protocol
+# protocol
-Documentation for the protocol used by Web Replay's web service
+Definition of the protocol used by the Record Replay web service